 Information about the services provided was detailed in posters and leaflets around the pharmacy.
-Access to the pharmacy was via a small step but a step ramp was available for wheelchair users if required.
+Access to the pharmacy was step free with automatic doors.
 There was adequate seating for patients and customers who were waiting for services.
 There was sufficient space for wheelchair and pushchair users.
+There was a hearing loop available for people with hearing difficulties.
+The pharmacist explained that the workload for staff had increased over the last few months as other local pharmacies had been closing.
+However, the pharmacist had rearranged some of the more commonly used medicines to facilitate more efficient ways of working.